Parker-Isaacson/Render.md/README.md

 # MarkDown Render

-A program for rendering a .md file to a .html file locally, comes with some customization
+A program for rendering a markdown file to a html file locally, comes with some customization

 ## TODO

-- Make Memory Safe
+- Ensure memory safety
-- Build interpreter for .md files
+- Build interpreter for markdown files

 ## Supported Elements